Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter2-philosophy.md

 * Find people similar to you
 * Find mentors

-I want to focus again (and I will do often in the next pages) how much a Open Source project is not just the software but without it is empty.
+I want to focus again (and I will do often in the next pages) how much an Open Source project is not just the software, but without it is empty.
-A real example is the [Jekyll case](https://www.bridgetownrb.com/future/rip-jekyll/) where there is this list of what is required today for an Open Source project:
+A real example is the [Jekyll case](https://www.bridgetownrb.com/future/rip-jekyll/), where there is this list of what is required today for an Open Source project:

 * Engagement on Twitter (or where your community is)
 * Official Discord chat room (or where your community is)